danmacnaughtan/dotfiles/README.md

 # dotfiles

-Here is my collection of dotfiles.
+My collection of dotfiles.

-## Storing dotfiles
+### A note on storing dotfiles

 A practical git-only technique for managing dotfiles using git I learned about [here](https://news.ycombinator.com/item?id=11071754) and